Sony rejects Loeb's proposal to spin off entertainment unit

 "Third Point looks forward to an ongoing dialogue with management and intends to explore further options to create value for Sony shareholders," Third Point said in a statement.

-Sources familiar with the situation were skeptical, however, about the prospects for a proxy fight taken directly to shareholders, given the history of failures of such efforts in Japan.
+Sources familiar with the situation were sceptical, however, about the prospects for a proxy fight taken directly to shareholders, given the history of failures of such efforts in Japan.

 Sony's shares fell 4.6 percent on Tuesday but are still more than double their value at the start of the year, boosted by Loeb's calls for reform at the company and by the prime minister's reflationary "Abenomics" policies.